SUMMARY OF POSITION:

 · ALA accredited master’s degree or equivalent and experience with library instruction/information literacy and information/reference service in an academic or research library setting.

-· Educational background in the sciences and/or experience providing library services to support scientific learning and research.
+· Educational background in the humanities and/or experience providing library services to support learning and research in the humanities.

 · Demonstrated understanding of current and emerging trends in the assigned disciplinary areas.